DrAShabut/AndroidDev/session-5.md

 ![image](uploads/84bd0c356a64eadb11406b70e6f86269/image.png)

 With the fragment selected, change the layout_width property to match_constraint so that it occupies the full width of the screen.
-Click and drag another <fragment> entry from the panel and position it so that it is centered horizontally and located beneath the bottom edge of the first fragment.
+Click and drag another <fragment> entry from the panel and position it so that it is centred horizontally and located beneath the bottom edge of the first fragment.
 When prompted, select the TextFragment entry from the fragment dialog before clicking on the OK button.
 Display the error panel once again and click on the Use @layout/fragment_text option.
 Use the Infer constraints button to establish any missing layout constraints.

 **Note that the fragments are now visible in the layout as demonstrated in the figure below:**